Flaaim/safe/blog/_posts/2021-02-23-Safety Rules for Using a Wood Chisel.md

 ---
 layout: post
 title: Safety Rules for Using a Wood Chisel
 description: The Wood Chisel and Safety.
 A wood chisel is a cutting tool.
-It often has a cutting edge and it has different uses:
+It often has a cutting edge and it has different uses
 author: Flaaim
 post_image: The-Best-Wood-Chisels-for-Woodworking-and-Carving.jpg
 categories: [Safety]